In my RxSwift primer series, we’ve:

 You can see this version of the code at Github.
 Look at how pretty it is!
 I’m being silly, but also somewhat serious.
 This new code has several advantages over what we started with:

-• Convert that to a Driver to ensure we never error out and are on the main thread
+to ensure we never error out and are on the main thread - Convert the

 There is one disadvantage, however.
 This code is quite a bit longer than where we started: